- Identify the traits of effective leaders.

 The moral aspect of leadership is highly significant.
 Effective leaders must demonstrate high levels of honesty and integrity.
 This is essential to inspiring confidence and trust from employees and other followers, without which a leader is not likely to be effective.
 Dishonesty may not always be revealed at first, but it usually is with time.
 There are many stories of business leaders who are successful for a period of time but later find themselves in serious trouble due to dishonest or unethical practices.
 For example, Martin Winterkorn became embroiled in ethical and legal controversy after a period of strong success as CEO of Volkswagen.

 These two elements, self-esteem and self-confidence, are closely related and tend to be prominent in leaders.
 Perhaps it is best to view these traits in terms of the negative perspective.
 A lack of self-esteem and self-confidence is very problematic for a leader.
 When these traits are lacking, doubts arise and insecurities plague a leader’s activities.
-The leader tends to be confident that his beliefs, plans, and actions are correct (hopefully with good reason).
+The leader tends to be confident that their beliefs, plans, and actions are correct (hopefully with good reason).
 This confidence is important in that it enables the leader to persist steadfastly in the right course even when there are obstacles and doubts from others.

 At the same time, effective leaders also tend to be open-minded to new ideas and experiences.
 They recognize that innovation is often valuable, and they also tend to consider ideas and suggestions from others.
 Self-confidence and self-esteem do not have to conflict with this spirit of open-mindedness.
 When they do, the result is generally harmful.